diveshkumar2233/TripMate-AI-Multi-Agent-Travel-Planner/README.md

 - 🧭 **Supervisor agent** to manage complex workflows and route to specialists
 - 🛡️ **Input guardrails** to validate user requests before they reach the agents
 - ✅ **Human-in-the-loop approval** for generated plans before finalizing

 ---

+## 🏗️ What You Built

+TripPilot AI is a full travel-planning pipeline, not a single prompt-and-response bot:

+- A **guardrail layer** rejects off-topic or unsafe requests before any agent runs, so downstream agents never waste a call on garbage input.
+- A **supervisor agent** reads the request and dynamically decides which specialists actually apply — a weekend city trip might only need the hotel and weather agents, while a longer international trip pulls in flights and budget too.
+- Four **specialist agents** (flight, hotel, weather, budget) each own one concern and write their findings into shared graph state, so the itinerary agent doesn't need to know how any of them work internally.
+- An **itinerary agent** merges everything into a draft plan and stops — it does not auto-finalize.
+The plan sits in a pending state until a human approves it or sends feedback, which routes back into another itinerary pass.
+- A **final agent** only runs after approval, polishing the accepted draft into the response the user sees.
+- Conversation and approval state is checkpointed in **PostgreSQL** via LangGraph, so a thread can be resumed later instead of restarting the whole conversation.
+- A working **MCP server example** (`custom_weather_mcp_server.py`) shows how a domain adapter plugs into the agent graph over the Model Context Protocol, rather than being hardcoded as a Python function call.

+---